What happened at the Tokyo CDO Summit?

 The inaugural Japanese CDO Summit was held in Tokyo on Friday, July 14, 2017 at the Bellesalle Kudan in Chiyoda-ku, Tokyo.
 The event was sponsored by PwC Consulting LLC, Domo, Inc., and Information Services International-Dentsu, Ltd.

-The event was meticulously and masterfully curated by Jun Kamo, the founder and CEO of CDO Club Japan, and who is also CEO and Founder of CMO Worldwide Inc.
+The event was meticulously and masterfully curated by Jun Kamo, the founder and CEO of CDO Club Japan.

 CDO Club Japan is a member of the CDO Club‘s global affiliate network, which includes CDO Club partners in Israel, Turkey, and Switzerland.